• Skip to main content

 Incorporate inflammation-busting foods and herbs in your daily meals, such as:

-Ginger, turmeric, garlic, Cayenne pepper, dark leafy greens, pineapple, Papaya, Devil’s claw, Boswelia, Chamomile.
+Ginger, turmeric, garlic, Cayenne pepper, dark leafy greens, pineapple, Papaya, Devil’s claw, Boswelia, and Chamomile.

 As for supplements, I recommend trying Heal n’ Soothe, which contains proteolytic enzymes, Boswellia, Devil’s Claw, Turmeric, Ginger, citrus bioflavonoids, Papain, L-glutathione, and more.